NVIDIA/TensorRT-LLM/docs/source/performance/perf-benchmarking.md

 - FP8
 - INT8

-> [!NOTE] Please see the supported quantization methods for each network [here](https://nvidia.github.io/TensorRT-LLM/reference/precision.html#support-matrix)
+For more information about quantization, refer to [](../reference/precision.md) and the [support matrix](../reference/precision.md#support-matrix) of the supported quantization methods for each network.

 ## Inflight Benchmarking with a Dataset